 Experience with diverse research projects and styles are an essential part of graduate training.
 To provide this training, all graduate students are exposed to different laboratories through a series of rotations.
 Lab rotations serve several functions.

-• A student has the opportunity to explore different laboratories in detail, in order to find the laboratory where he/she will do thesis work.
+• Provides an opportunity to explore different laboratories in detail, in order to find the laboratory where they will do thesis work.

 • Ideally, the student will be exposed to different sub-disciplines and techniques related to their main interest.

 • Each rotation gives the student a "home base" with the opportunity for meaningful contact with faculty and with lab members.

 Students are required to perform three lab rotations.